 Bolivia, officially known as the Plurinational State of Bolivia is a Spanish speaking country in western-central South America.
 It is one of the two landlocked countries in South America the other being Paraguay.
-The capital city of Bolivia is Santa Cruz de la Sierra which is located in the eastern part of the state and has a metro population of 3,102,998.
-The country’s population, on the other hand, is estimated to be 10.9 million.
+Bolivia is commonly seen to have multiple capital cities.
+Sucre is the constitutional capital and the seat of the Supreme Court while La Paz is the defacto capital of Bolivia as the seat of government.
+Interestingly, neither are the largest city in Bolivia, a title which goes to Santa Cruz de la Sierra with a metro population of 3,102,998.
+It is one of the fastest growing cities in the world and the economic and financial hub of Bolivia.
+The country’s population, on the other hand, is estimated to be 11.2 million as of 2018.
 Bolivia is a multiethnic country and various ethnic groups like the Amerindians, Mestizos, Europeans, Asians, and Africans are found.
 Spanish is the country’s official language, but several other indigenous languages like Guarani are also used.

-Mestizo is an ethnic group in the country with a combined Native American and European Ancestry regardless of their place of birth.
-The term was majorly used in during the Spanish empire’s control of various colonies.
-During the colonial period, mestizos rapidly became the majority group in the Spanish-speaking regions, but after the attainment of independence from Spain, mestizos became the dominant group.
-The mestizos had more rights than any other minority group in the country like the Zambos but fewer rights compared to the European born.
-Mestizos constitute 70% of the Bolivian population making it the dominant ethnic group in the country.
-Various mestizos assume the mestizo identity and an indigenous culture as well.
+Mestizo is an ethnic group in the country with a combined Native American and European ancestry regardless of their place of birth.
+The term was majorly used in during the Spanish Empire’s control of various colonies.
+During the colonial period, the Mestizos rapidly became the majority group in Spanish-speaking regions, but after the attainment of independence from Spain, they became the dominant group.
+The Mestizos had more rights than any other minority group in the country like the Zambos but fewer rights compared to the European born.
+Today, Mestizos constitute 70% of the Bolivian population making it the dominant ethnic group in the country.
+Various Mestizos assume the Mestizo identity and an indigenous culture as well.

-The Indigenous Bolivian, also known as the Amerindians, is an ethnic group of predominant Native American Ancestry.
-It is composed of descendants of the pre-Colombian era before the invasion of European influences in Latin America they include the Andeans like the Aymaras and Quechuas, who are the indigenous people of most South American countries.
-The indigenous Bolivians constitute 20% of the entire Bolivian population and are found, majorly in the Andes region and the western departments of La Paz, Potosi, Oruro, Cochabamba, and Chuquisaca.
+The indigenous Bolivians, also known as the Amerindians, is an ethnic group of predominant Native American ancestry.
+It is composed of descendants of the pre-Colombian era before the invasion of European influences in Latin America.
+These include the Andeans like the Aymaras and Quechuas, who are the indigenous people of most South American countries.
+The indigenous Bolivians constitute 20% of the entire Bolivian population and are found majorly in the Andes region and the western departments of La Paz, Potosi, Oruro, Cochabamba, and Chuquisaca.
 Other small indigenous groups can be found in the Santa Cruz, Beni, Tarija, and Pando departments.

 The White Bolivians are the Bolivians with a European ancestry and constitute 5% of the Bolivian population.
 Most of white Bolivians are the descendants of Criollos of the Spanish descend as well as the Europeans or Arabs mainly from Spain, Germany, Italy, Turkey, Lebanon, and Croatia.
 They are mainly found in the largest cities and major towns in Bolivia like La Paz.